Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 4.md

 skeletons, optimized skeletons can safely write to bone index 0.
 Often, this bone contains the root motion delta, and is not reflected in rendering.

+## Spawning Optimized Skeletons

+Optimized skeletons need to be setup correctly before they can be rendered.
+This automatically happens when constructing an `OptimizedSkeletonAspect`.
+However, if you spawn a skeleton entity near the end of the frame and don’t touch it, you may encounter problems.

+The rule is that you must spawn entities prior to `ForceInitializeUninitializedOptimizedSkeletonsSystem`.
+In QVVS Transforms, this system updates after `LateSimulationSystemGroup`.
+In Unity Transforms, this system updates at the beginning of `TransformSystemGroup`.
+You can also spawn inside `LatiosWorldSyncGroup` or via a command buffer created from `LatiosWorld.syncPoint`.

 ## What’s Next

 Kinemation is new cutting-edge technology, and its potential is still being